 When the hunt is over, Cripple Creek awaits.
 You drove all the way up there, so you really should have a little fun!
 You can hike on some of the town’s local trails or explore some of the historic museums.

 Western Museum of Mining and Industry

 The Western Museum of Mining and Industry has rapidly positioned itself as a leading host of family-friendly events in the Pikes Peak region.
-Their Easter celebration is certainly one of the coolest, with six days of opportunities for kids to go on the hunt for colorful eggs.
-The event runs April 11-16 and the cost Is included in the museum’s regular admission.
-That means that kids will get to hunt for Easter eggs and check out one of the most fascinating museums dedicated to Colorado’s long and fruitful mining heritage.
+Their Easter celebration is unique and fun, designed as an “eye spy” scavenger hunt where children seek out “eggs” in various lovation and turn in their sheet for a prize.
+The event runs for a full week and the cost Is included in the museum’s regular admission.
+That means that kids will get to hunt and check out one of the most fascinating museums dedicated to Colorado’s long and fruitful mining heritage.
 We’re talking touring giant machinery, panning for gold and learning all about the minerals that make up our world.

-But back to the Easter egg hunt.
-Eggs will be hidden throughout the inside of the museum for kids to find as they explore.
 If the weather is nice and cozy, the hunt may also extend to the outdoor portion of the museum too.
-The hunt is geared for kids 12 and under and lucky collectors will win a cool prize.
 Our locals’ tip is to visit on Monday, when the Pikes Peak Library will be there hosting story time at 9:30 a.m.
 Maximize every minute of that fun, right?